explosion/sense2vec/README.md

 #### <kbd>property</kbd> `Sense2vec.frequencies`

-The frequencies of they keys in the table, in descending order.
+The frequencies of the keys in the table, in descending order.

 | Argument    | Type | Description                                        |
 | ----------- | ---- | -------------------------------------------------- |